-Robert Crimo’s uncle says he’s ‘heartbroken’ after nephew arrested for 4 July attack
+Robert Crimo’s uncle ‘heartbroken’ after nephew arrested over Highland Park shooting

-Robert Crimo’s uncle says he’s ‘heartbroken’ after nephew arrested over Highland Park attack: ‘I saw no signs’
+Robert Crimo’s uncle says he’s ‘heartbroken’ after nephew arrested in Highland Park shooting: ‘I saw no signs’

 ‘I am deeply deeply sorry for everyone that lost their lives and got injured’